cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/corp-device.md

 Cloudflare Access relies on the WARP client to gather the serial number of a device attempting to reach an application.

-In order for your users to be able to authenticate, you must [deploy the WARP agent](/tutorials/gw-rollout-guide#configure-device-policies) in proxy mode to your company devices.
-Users also [must enroll](/tutorials/gw-rollout-guide#enroll-the-cloudflare-for-teams-agent-for-dns-filtering) into your organization's Cloudflare for Teams account.
+In order for your users to be able to authenticate, you must [deploy the WARP client](/connections/connect-devices/warp/deployment) in proxy mode to your company devices.
+Users also must enroll into your organization's Cloudflare Zero Trust account.

 </Aside>